SAP-archive/teched2021-developer-keynote/drafts/CLI_power/blogposts/1-bgu-btp-guid-mechanism.md

 * [Creating the subaccount within a directory](https://github.com/SAP-samples/teched2021-developer-keynote/tree/main/section/command-line-magic#creating-the-new-subaccount): `btp create accounts/subaccount --region us10 --display-name messaging --beta-enabled true --subdomain $(uuidgen) --directory $(bgu techedhouse)`

-In each case, instead of manually looking up the GUID for a resource, and then copy pasting that in for the value to use with `--to-subaccount`, `--to-directory` and `--directory` above, we can use the `bgu` mechanism to do that for us.
+In each case, instead of manually looking up the GUID for a resource, and then copy pasting that in for the value to use with `--to-subaccount`, `--to-directory` and `--directory` above, the `bgu` mechanism was used to do that for us.
 As the [manual section on command substitution](https://www.gnu.org/software/bash/manual/html_node/Command-Substitution.html) says:

 > "_command substitution allows the output of a command to replace the command itself_"